codeclou/docker-atlassian-jira-data-center/versions/8.4.0/README.md

 **(5) Scale Up Cluster - Add Jira Nodes**

-Two add more nodes do:
+To add more nodes do:

 ```bash
 cd /opt/jira-cluster/8.4.0